 - Create/produce/grow/prepare local food products or goods, handicrafts or art,

 - Are a local producer from the Greater Lehigh Valley,

 - Like to meet new people and be part of a weekly community event,

 - Can attend the market on Thursdays, 10am-2pm

-If you are interested in becoming a vendor at the Bethlehem Farmers' Market, please review our application materials below.
+If you are interested in becoming a vendor at the Bethlehem Farmers' Market, please submit this form and review our application materials below.

 If you are accepted as a vendor, you will also need to obtain/provide: